Large-scale optical compression of free-space using an experimental three-lens spaceplate: Fourier optics description of a three-lens spaceplate

 \section{Fourier optics description of a three-lens spaceplate}

-To motivate the design of the three-lens spaceplate, we follow the Fourier optics description of the spaceplate effect introduced by Reshef et al. \autocite{Reshef2021}.
+To motivate the design of the three-lens spaceplate, we follow the Fourier optics description of the spaceplate effect introduced by Reshef et al. \cite{Reshef2021}.
 Suppose we have a light field propagating through free-space centered on the $\mathbf{z}$-axis.
 We then consider how each transverse spatial Fourier component of this initial field is transformed by this propagation.
 Each of these components, or plane waves, is described by its momentum vector, $\mathbf{k} = \left(k_{x},k_{z} \right) = k(\sin \theta, \cos \theta)$, where $\theta$ is the angle between the $\mathbf{z}$-axis and the direction of the plane wave.
+Here, we consider a single transverse dimension ($x$) to reduce notational complexity.
+This simplification is valid as long as the action of a lens is separable in the $x$ and $y$ directions, which, in the paraxial approximation that we use, is indeed the case.
 When propagated over a distance $z_0$ in free-space, the amplitude and direction of each plane wave is conserved, but the phase is not.
 Between two points on the $\mathbf{z}$-axis separated by $z_0$, each plane wave accumulates phase $\varphi = k_{z} z_0 = |\mathbf{k}|\cos(\theta)z_0$.